DanielJean007/MOBIT_Recruitment/README.md

 The "plot" image shows loss/accuracy for each epoch.

-We used 500 epochs and converted the images to grey-scale.
+I used 500 epochs and converted the images to grey-scale.

-We argue that better results would be possible if more images were given.
+I argue that better results would be possible if more images were given.